wiaio/slate/source/index.html.md

 --------- | ---- | -----------
 fullName | String | Full name of the customer to be created.
 Required. email | String | Email address of customer to be created.
+Required. password | String | Password of the customer.
 Required.

 ## Retrieve a customer